 Do not widen the gap and strengthen linkages between state and central universities.

-Scrap athe at the state level.
-Gthe s Continue with national testing in the case of only central universities, Institutes of National Importance, world-class institutions, IITs, IISERs and other similar institutions.
+Scrap all the natonal entrance examinatipns for the next level of higher studies at the state level.
+Give autonomy to the states.
+Continue with national testing in the case of only central universities, Institutes of National Importance, world-class institutions, IITs, IISERs and other similar institutions.

 Take steps to democratize all existing systems of regulation and funding through provision for elected representation and through ensuring adequate women’s representation in all committees for governing higher education.

 Provide low cost and affordable higher education as a right to all without diluting its scope and content